-Every year, Vancouver's Chinese New Year events culminate in a full day of New Year's celebrations in the heart of historic Chinatown, starting with the annual Vancouver Chinese New Year Parade.
-Organized by the Chinese Benevolent Association of Vancouver has put on the parade.
+Every year, Vancouver's Chinese New Year events culminate in a full day of celebrations in the heart of historic Chinatown, starting with the annual Vancouver Chinese New Year Parade.
+Since 1979, the Chinese Benevolent Association of Vancouver has put on the parade.
 In 2020, it will take place at 11 a.m. on January 26 and is a 0.81 mile (1.3 kilometer) long route.
-The free event has become highly popular in Vancouver, attracting over 50,000 spectators and 3,000 performers, including the largest assembly of lion dance teams in Canada—and more than 100,000 spectators.
+The free event has become highly popular in Vancouver, attracting over 3,000 performers, dancers, and musicians—including the largest assembly of lion dance teams in Canada—and more than 100,000 spectators.

 For the best birds-eye views of the parade, go to the building on Keefer Street by Columbia that has a giant red-and-yellow Chinatown sign on it.